-Sexual harassment is not only prohibited by the District but is also prohibited by state, federal, and, where applicable, local law.
+Sexual discrimination, including sexual harassment, is not only prohibited by the District but is also prohibited by state, federal, and, where applicable, local law.

 Aside from the District's internal process, individuals may also choose to pursue legal remedies with the following governmental entities.
 While a private attorney is not required to file a complaint with a governmental agency, an individual may seek the legal advice of an attorney.